release-it/release-it/README.md

 By default, release-it generates a changelog, to show and help select a version for the new release.
 Additionally, this changelog serves as the release notes for the GitHub or GitLab release.

 The [default command](conf/release-it.json) is based on `git log ...`.
+This setting (`git.changelog`) can be overridden.
+To customize the release notes for the GitHub or GitLab release, use `github.releaseNotes` or `gitlab.releaseNotes`.
-This setting (`git.changelog`) can be overridden, or specifically with `github.releaseNotes` or `gitlab.releaseNotes` for the release notes only.
-Make sure the command outputs the changelog to `stdout`.
+Make sure any of these commands output the changelog to `stdout`.

-Alternatively, a (Handlebars) template can be used to generate the changelog.
+Instead of executing a shell command, a (Handlebars) template can be used to generate the changelog.
 See [auto-changelog](#auto-changelog) below for more details.

 Some projects keep their changelog in e.g. `CHANGELOG.md` or `history.md`.
 To auto-update this file with the release, the recommended configuration is to use a command that does this in `scripts.beforeStage`.
 See below for examples and